The Prime Minister of Great Britain threw him a surprise banquet.

 Josiah: The Documentary

 Including interviews with leading experts and Henson descendents, Josiah is a 39-minute documentary that traces Josiah Henson’s harrowing journey from slavery in Maryland and Kentucky to freedom in Canada.
 Complete with a free teaching guide for classrooms, advocacy groups, and screenings of all sizes, Josiah is an unmissable documentary about one of history’s greatest lost figures.

 Jared A. Brock

-Jared A. Brock is cofounder of Hope for the Sold, a nonprofit organization dedicated to combating exploitation, and author of A Year of Living Prayerfully, Bearded Gospel Men, and The Road to Dawn.
-He’s happily married to his best friend, Michelle, and his writing has appeared in Esquire, Huffington Post, Elite Daily, and Writer’s Digest.
-Brock runs a documentary production company, is the director of Over 18, Red Light Green Light, and Josiah, and has been interviewed on TODAY.com, 100 Huntley Street, and The 700 Club.
+Jared A. Brock is the author of A Year of Living Prayerfully, Bearded Gospel Men, and The Road to Dawn.
+He’s happily married to his best friend, Michelle, runs a documentary production company, and is the director of Over 18, Red Light Green Light, and Josiah.
+Jared has been interviewed on TODAY.com, 100 Huntley Street, and The 700 Club, and his writing has appeared in Esquire, Huffington Post, Elite Daily, and Writer’s Digest.
+He also writes regularly on Medium.
 Upon discovering Josiah’s cabin just a few hours from his home in Ontario, Brock set off on a 3,000-mile journey to re-trace Josiah’s journey from slavery to freedom.